Snuff 102

-Snuff 102 is a 2007 horror film written and directed by Mariano Peralta.
+Snuff 102 is a 2007 exploitation horror film written and directed by Mariano Peralta.

 Plot

 Animal experimentation footage is shown, followed by a video of a man dismembering a female body in a bathtub.
 It is implied that the man masturbates after the corpse has been sufficiently mutilated.
 Next, someone browses and clicks on the link for "Snuff Fantasy".
 Images of animals and people (mostly women) being tortured and killed clutter the screen, followed by a real life video of a pig being stabbed in the throat, squealing and bleeding out.
 A critic asks "Until what point are you willing to watch?
 In other words, what do you want to watch?"
-A wrists-bound-behind-her-back, tightly cleave-gagged, barefoot and crying woman in her bra and panties (Victim 102) is shown in a bathroom.
+A wrists-bound-behind-her-back, tightly cleave-gagged, barefoot and crying woman in her underwear (Victim 102) is shown in a bathroom.
 She manages to force the gag out of her mouth, gets up and moves the shower's curtain.
 She then screams at what she sees.

 The film now goes back one week (in black and white footage), and shows a female journalist (aka Victim 102, portrayed by Yamila Greco) doing her morning routines and watching a newscast about a recently captured serial killer of sex workers.
 This inspires the journalist to write about violence itself.
 The reporter accesses the pornographic and shock websites frequented by the killer (being greatly disturbed by their content) and interviews a film critic and author (Eduardo Poli), who discusses topics such as misogyny, fetishes, new media, morality, pornography, snuff, and the value of human life.
 Intercut with the reporter's research are scenes of her and two other women (a pregnant sex worker and a porn star) being filmed as they are tortured by a masked man (portrayed by Rodrigo Bianco) who labels his captives 100, 101, and 102.